Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 path: "/blog/building-desktop-app-svelte-electron"
 date: "2020-02-21"
 title: "Building a Desktop App using Svelte and Electron"
-description: "Something something building desktop app svelte and electron"
+description: "In this blogpost I show you how easy it is to build a basic markdown editor for desktop using Svelte and Electron."
-issueLink: "NULL"
+issueLink: "Pjaerr/Svelte-Electron-Desktop-App/issues/1"
 ---

 I watched a [talk](https://www.youtube.com/watch?v=ZBe--JjrEL8) the other day by Felix Riesberg who talked about using JavaScript and Electron to build desktop apps and it inspired me to see how easy using [Svelte](https://svelte.dev) would be.
 Turns out it is super easy, and just works out of the box!